 - (a) The degree to which the application of the technique may be controlled given the level of resistance. - (b) Whether the person can comply with the direction or orders of the officer. - (c) Whether the person has been given sufficient opportunity to comply.

-The application of any pain compliance technique shall be discontinued once the officer determines that compliance has been achieved or the technique being used is ineffective.
+The application of any pain compliance technique shall be discontinued once the officer determines that compliance has been achieved.

-300.3.4 CAROTID CONTROL HOLD
+300.3.4 RESTRICTIONS ON THE USE OF CAROTID CONTROL HOLD